Understanding UPC and Amazon Barcodes for FBA

 This is why Amazon requires that only 1 visible barcode is allowed on each item.
 This eliminates the possibility of scanning the UPC which would create inventorying problems as the UPC would only identify the product but not which seller it belonged to.
 With millions of units to process, a small thing like that can cause a major mess.

 So now we are clear.
 There are just 2 codes that you need to deal with.

 - GTIN (which can be a UPC or EAN), when creating a product listing on Amazon.

-What happens when you want to create a listing on Amazon?
+How do you create a listing on Amazon?